nginx/unit-docs/source/unitctl.rst

 Importing the configuration from a folder
 +++++++++++++++++++++++++++++++++++++++++

-Unitctl will parse existing configuration, certificates, and NJS modules stored in a directory and convert them into a payload to reconfigure a given Unit daemon.
+Using the **import** command, Unitctl will parse existing configuration, certificates, and NJS modules stored in a directory and convert them into a payload to reconfigure a given Unit daemon.

 To export the configuration, run the following command: